Gavari: Gavari season

 Each year, bhopa shamans from Mewar's Bhil communities petition the Goddess to permit their villagers to perform the Gavari ritual and to accompany them for the weeks of touring.
 The average wait time for her consent is about 4–5 years, and once the ritual cycle begins, she must also be successfully invoked before each daily ceremony.
 Only when she visibly possesses one or more troupe members can the dance dramas begin and the ritual proceed.

-Each of the 25-25 participating communities forms and dispatches its own Gavari company of 20-80 members.
-The troupes crisscross Mewar performing more than 600 day-long village ceremonies in all.
-In total, Gavari troupes in total can play to over a quarter of a million people annually.
+Each of the 25 participating communities forms and dispatches its own Gavari company of 20-80 members.
+The troupes crisscross Mewar, performing more than 600 day-long village ceremonies in all.
+Gavari troupes can play to over a quarter of a million people annually.

 During the 40-day Gavari season, all players practice strict austerities to maintain reverent contact with the living earth and the immanent spirit.
-They avoid not only sex, alcohol and meat but also shoes, beds, bathing, and eating greens (which might harm insect life).
-They eat only a single meal each day during the season.
+They avoid sex, alcohol and meat, as well as shoes, beds, bathing, and eating greens (which might harm insect life).
+During the season, they eat only a single meal each day.

 In the final days, each troupe returns to its home village for a last performance and closing ceremonies.
 The cycle ends with an immersion rite to return the Goddess's fertility to their waters and all night raucous celebrations.